Russian missile and drone attacks kill 4 in Ukraine as Zelenskyy pleads for air defense

-In the capital, Kyiv, two people were killed and nine were wounded in a ballistic missile attack in the early hours of Saturday, said Timur Tkachenko, head of Kyiv’s city military administration.
+In the capital, Kyiv, two people were killed and 13 were wounded in a ballistic missile attack in the early hours of Saturday, Kyiv's police said.

 A fire broke out in a non-residential building in one location, while debris from intercepted missiles fell in an open area at another site, damaging windows in nearby buildings, Ukraine’s State Emergency Service wrote on the message app Telegram.

-Note: This version has been corrected to show that Dmitriev will meet Witkoff.